grafana/loki/docs/sources/operations/storage/boltdb-shipper.md

 ---
-title: Single store (boltdb-shipper)
+title: Single Store BoltDB (boltdb-shipper)
-menuTitle:  Single store (BoltDB)
+menuTitle: BoltDB Shipper
-description: Describes the deprecated boltdb-shipper single storage index.
+description: Describes the deprecated boltdb-shipper single store usage.
 weight: 200
 ---
-# Single store (boltdb-shipper)
+# Single Store BoltDB (`boltdb-shipper`)

 {{% admonition type="note" %}}
 Note that single store BoltDB Shipper is a legacy storage option and is not recommended for new deployments.
 The [TSDB]({{< relref "./tsdb" >}}) index is the recommended index.